Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Simultaneous Conjugacy classes

-Continuity of $J$ follows from the well known fact that $\JSR(A,B)$ is continuous, for instance, see \cite[Proposition 1.10]{Jungers}.
-(For finer information on the modulus of continuity, see \cite{Jeremias}). \end{proof} We will also need the following theorem originally due to Fricke: \begin{theorem} Let $w \in \{0,1\}^*$, then there exists a unique polynomial $F_w(x,y,z,u,v)$ with integer coefficients such that for any $A,B \in M_2(\mathbb{R})$ the following holds:
+\end{proof} We will also need the following theorem originally due to Fricke: \begin{theorem} Let $w \in \{0,1\}^*$, then there exists a unique polynomial $F_w(x,y,z,u,v)$ with integer coefficients such that for any $A,B \in M_2(\mathbb{R})$ the following holds:

 \end{theorem} The polynomial $F_w(x,y,z,u,v)$ is called the \emph{Fricke} polynomial.
 We omit the proof, for details see \cite{Horowitz,Magnus,Goldman}.